 Instead of processing these feelings positively, an insecure leader will feel angry.

 They are so ungrateful.
 They have no loyalty.
 They don’t know how good they’ve got it.

+Pay attention to this list.
+Sometimes you’ll find yourself resorting to insecure behaviour without even knowing it.
 Just because you feel insecure, does not mean that you need to act that way.
-You are in control of your actions, even if your thoughts sometimes lack confidence.
+You are in control of your actions, even if you don’t feel confident all the time.